nextstrain/cli/doc/commands/remote/delete.rst

     nextstrain remote delete nextstrain.org/groups/blab/beta-cov

-The --recursively option allows for deleting multiple datasets or narratives at once, e.g. to delete all the "ncov/wa/…" datasets in the "blab" group::
+The :option:`--recursively` option allows for deleting multiple datasets or narratives at once, e.g. to delete all the "ncov/wa/…" datasets in the "blab" group::

     nextstrain remote delete --recursively nextstrain.org/groups/blab/ncov/wa